lakshitachawla/Customer-Churn/README.md

 The project followed a standard machine learning workflow:
 1.  **Data Loading & Initial Inspection:** Loaded the dataset and performed initial checks on structure and data types.
 2.  **Exploratory Data Analysis (EDA):** Performed in-depth analysis of feature distributions, relationships, and their correlation with the `Churn` target variable using various visualizations.
-3.  **Data Preprocessing:** Handled categorical feature encoding (e.g., One-Hot Encoding for nominal variables) and feature scaling for numerical attributes.
-Addressed the class imbalance inherent in churn data (techniques like SMOTE or class weighting would be considered for model training).
+3.  **Data Preprocessing:** Handled missing values and duplicates to ensure data quality.
 4.  **Model Selection & Training:** Explored various classification algorithms suitable for churn prediction (e.g., Logistic Regression, Tree-based models like RandomForest or XGBoost).
 A pipeline was established for streamlined preprocessing and model application.
 5.  **Model Evaluation:** Assessed model performance using appropriate metrics beyond just accuracy, such as Precision, Recall, F1-score, and ROC AUC, especially vital for imbalanced datasets.